What is a Marketing Funnel?

 The stages of a marketing funnel

 Marketing funnels aren’t one-size-fits-all, but most follow the same general structure.
-Think of them like a roadmap for guiding people from “never heard of you” to “diehard fan.”
+Think of them like a map for guiding people from “never heard of you” to “diehard fan.”

 Each stage plays a specific role, and skipping steps means missing out on conversions.